 Take a break and have some ” Me Time”.
 Do what makes you happy and excited.
 For me, I am happy and excited when I go to a bookstore and buy myself washi tapes and colorful pens.
 During this pandemic, it’s very convenient to get them from LAZADA and SHOPEE.
 My husband is happy when he is crafting his airplanes or playing with his airsoft guns and paraphernalia.
 How about you?
 What makes you relax and happy?

 So, whether you eat or drink, or whatever you do, do all to the glory of God. – 1 Corinthians 10:31

 8. Be thankful

-Often times, we are stressed with our children whom we prayed for 5 years, with our spouse whom we prayed for 3 years and with our dream job which we prayed for 1 year.
+Often times, we are stressed with our children whom we prayed for 5 years, with our spouse whom we prayed for 3 years and with our dream job or business which we prayed for 1 year.
 We asked for all of them,didn’t we?
 Then, why are we so stressed?
-So instead of being stressed, let us thank God for the opportunity to raise kids, to enjoy life with our spouse and to lavish in God’s provision through our job.
+So instead of being stressed, let us thank God for the opportunity to raise kids, to enjoy life with our spouse and to lavish in God’s provision through our job or business.

 Devote yourselves to prayer, being watchful and thankful.- Colossians 4:2

 Thanks for dropping by our home in the web.
 Don’t forget to download our FREE 15 Powerful Bible Verses for Stress.